DessysGit/ungie/README.md

 ## Design Principles

-**Prove the logic before touching the hardware.** The entire gossip protocol, TTL system, priority queue, sleep/wake scheduler, 30-node stress test, security layer, and obfuscation layer all run in pure Dart with zero radio involvement.
+**Prove the logic before touching the hardware.** The entire gossip protocol, TTL system, priority queue, sleep/wake scheduler, 30-node stress test, security layer, obfuscation layer, and handshake engine all run in pure Dart with zero radio involvement.
 Only after the logic is proven does it get a radio layer underneath it.

 **The transport layer is a plug.** The sync engine (`sync.dart`) takes two `Node` objects and syncs them.
 It does not care whether those nodes represent simulated objects in memory or real phones connected over Wi-Fi Direct.
 Swapping the transport does not change the protocol.

 **Emergence over orchestration.** No component in Ungie is told to "spread data to all nodes."
 Each node is only told: "when you meet a neighbour, share what they lack."
 Full mesh convergence emerges from that single local rule applied repeatedly across random pairings.

 **Security through obscurity is not enough — but obscurity still helps.** The obfuscation layer is not the primary security mechanism.
 Membership tokens provide cryptographic guarantees.
 Obfuscation adds a second layer that prevents passive discovery of the mesh's existence in the first place.

+**Gate first, sync second.** No data flows before identity is proven.
+The handshake engine enforces this at the architectural level — gossip and security are not separate concerns that can be accidentally wired in the wrong order.

 ---